 Principle 9: Maintain governance structures and processes that are fit for purpose and support good decision-making by the Board

-The Board is scheduled to meet on a monthly basis, although there may be additional meetings if necessary.
+The Board is scheduled to meet a minimum of 8 times a year, although there may be additional meetings if necessary.
 The Board and its Committees receive appropriate and timely information prior to each meeting; a formal agenda is produced for each meeting, and Board and Committee papers are distributed several days before meetings take place.
 Any specific actions arising from such meetings are agreed by the Board or relevant Committee and then followed up by the Company’s management.

 The audit committee will normally meet not less than three times a year.
-The committee will consist of the Company’s three independent non-executive directors, with John Le Poidevin as Chairman.
-In compliance with the UK Corporate Governance Code, John Le Poidevin and Nigel Payne have relevant financial experience.
+The committee consists of the Company’s three independent non-executive directors, with John Le Poidevin as Chairman.
+Both John Le Poidevin and Nigel Payne are qualified chartered accountants and are considered to have relevant financial experience.
 The audit committee has responsibility for, amongst other things, the planning and review of the Company’s annual report and accounts and half-yearly reports and the involvement of the Company’s auditors in that process.
 The committee focuses in particular on compliance with legal requirements, accounting standards and on ensuring that an effective system of internal financial control is maintained.
 The ultimate responsibility for reviewing and approval the annual report and accounts and the half-yearly reports remain with the Board.

 The terms of reference of the audit committee cover such issues as membership and the frequency of meetings, as mentioned above, together with the role of the secretary and the requirements of notice of and quorum for the right to attend meetings.
 The duties of the audit committee covered in the terms of reference are: financial reporting, internal financial controls and risk management systems, whistleblowing internal audit, external audit and reporting responsibilities.
 The terms of reference also set out the authority of the committee to exercise its duties.